zongqianwu/zongqianwu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Computer Science Ph.D candidate at University of Electronic Science and Technology of China (UESTC).
+I am a Computer Science PhD candidate at University of Electronic Science and Technology of China (UESTC).
 I obtained my master's degree in Software Engineering at Guangxi Normal University (GXNU) in 2023 under the supervision of <a href="https://scholar.google.com/citations?user=-bk1CrcAAAAJ"> Prof.Xiaofeng Zhu</a>.
 Before that, received my bachelor's degree in Applied Statistics at Yulin Normal University in 2020.

 My research interest includes <span style="color: #00f;">few-shot learning, prompt learning, vision-language models and graph representation learning</span>.
 I have published 5+ papers at the top international AI conferences such as AAAI, IJCAI, ACM Multimedia.